 “This is just like the children of Israel in the wilderness; God was a pillar of fire to them by night!” shouted a stunned father.

-After a seemingly long few minutes, the pillar slowly dissipated.
+After a few minutes that seemed much longer, the pillar slowly dissipated.
 The camp was struck with awe.
 They had witnessed a column of fire just as their ancestors had in the wilderness so long ago.

 On the drive home, the boys’ father explained that the pillar of fire still guides the camp.
 He assured them that the display that they had seen at the end of Simchat Torah would forever be a witness to them that God is alive and well in the camp.